puppetlabs/tasks-hands-on-lab/6-downloading-and-running-existing-tasks/README.md

     - provider: Optional[String[1, default]]
         The provider to use to manage or inspect the package, defaults to the system package manager
     ```
-2. Using parameters for the package task, run the bash package and check on the status:
+2. Using parameters for the package task, check on the status of the bash package:

     ```
     $ bolt task run package action=status name=bash --nodes all